dereuromark/cakephp-tinyauth/docs/README.md

 - [TinyAuth and Authentication plugin](AuthenticationPlugin.md)
 - [TinyAuth and Authorization plugin](AuthorizationPlugin.md)

-Note: Those are *beta* - not fully tested/functional.

 ### When to use the new plugins?
 They are super powerful, but they also require a load of config to get them to run.
 If you need authentication/authorization on middleware/routing level however, you need